Penguin Place logo

 Which is bigger, Galapagos Penguin or Northern Rockhopper Penguin?

-The Northern Rockhopper Penguin is larger, standing up to 58cm tall compared to the Galapagos Penguin's 53cm.
+The Northern Rockhopper Penguin is larger, standing up to 58 cm tall and weighing up to 3.4 kg.
+The Galapagos Penguin is smaller at up to 53 cm and 2.6 kg.

 Do Galapagos Penguins and Northern Rockhopper Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons